 TGm Editor: Please make the change as shown below to the following paragraph in this subclause

 A non-AP STA in which dot11MultiBSSIDImplemented is true shall support frame filtering for up to two BSSIDs; one for the transmitted BSSID and one for the nontransmitted BSSID.
-The STA, when associated with a BSS corresponding to a nontransmitted BSSID, shall discard all Data and Management frames that use the transmitted BSSID as the transmit address, except for Beacon, FILS Discovery, Probe Response, and TIM broadcast frames.
+The STA, when associated with a BSS corresponding to a nontransmitted BSSID, shall discard all Data and Management frames that use the transmitted BSSID as the transmit address, except for Beacon, FILS Discovery, Probe Response, and TIM frames.

 Clarify that the FMS Descriptor element is carried in the nonTxBSSID profile in the Multiple BSSID element.
 It helps clarify that there could be more than one FMS Descriptor element carried in the Multiple BSSID element (for different nonTxBSSIDs that support the feature and satisfy the condition).